 The unaudited interim consolidated financial statements have been prepared in accordance with U.S. GAAP and pursuant to the rules and regulations of the U.S. Securities and Exchange Commission ("SEC") with respect to interim reporting.
-The unaudited consolidated financial statements should be read in conjunction with the audited consolidated financial statements of LuX Vending, LLC (dba Bitcoin Depot) as of December 31, 2022 and December 31, 2021 included in GSRM's definitive proxy statement filed with the SEC on June 20, 2023.
-The Company has included all normal recurring items and adjustments necessarily indicative of results that may be expected for any other interim period or for the full year.
+The unaudited consolidated financial statements should be read in conjunction with the audited consolidated financial statements of Lux Vending, LLC (dba Bitcoin Depot) as of December 31, 2022 and December 31, 2021 included in GSRM's definitive proxy statement filed with the SEC on June 20, 2023.
+The Company has included all normal recurring items and adjustments necessary for a fair presentation of the results of the interim period.
+The Company's interim unaudited consolidated financial statements are not necessarily indicative of results that may be expected for any other interim period or for the full year.